 Evidence analysis can provide important insights to frame problems, explore options and inform investment of resource.
-We are providing support to the analytical programme and will also be working with IF leads to agree a set of priorities for evidence analysis for the remainder of this year and looking ahead to 2023-24.
+We are providing support to the analytical programme and have agreed a work programme.

 The MDSN website includes a basic knowledge library to share key MDSN outputs.
 However, as the network grows, we’re exploring options to make it easier for decision makers to locate insights quickly and easily.
 We’re liaising with colleagues around the region to develop a repository which provides a systematic approach to managing and sharing content.
 A repository will make it easier to find insights by indexing our content and making sure it is available through open access protocols (with the functionality to limit access for sensitive publications).

 The evidence and knowledge team at the Strategy Unit specialise in rapid analysis of the latest evidence from research and knowledge from practice.